David-OConnor/causal_grav/README.md

 Lensing affecting force of gravity: Likely.
 Disc thickness may be important; you can start with a flat disc, but this may have to change.
 What is the affect of disc thickness on roation curves?

+Thought, re inst acc vs causal:
+ - Gravity from central masses in the system will have a similar effect between the two; they are the same for stationary masses.
+ - Gravity from edge masses will be different, as they move more; it takes a longer time for grav to propograte from these after they move.

+## Wide binaries

+## Clusters

+## Rotation curves